 It is widely used as a culinary herb for seasoning in many cultures usually as dried leaves, as a paste in oil or simply fresh.
 The flavor tends to increase when cooked.
 The basil plant looks a lot like peppermint to which it is related.
 There are more than 60 varieties of basil, many of which differ somewhat in appearance and taste.
 More than that basil is also considered as a medicinal herb since it is high in vitamins K, A (in the form of carotenoids such as beta-carotene) and vitamin C, manganese, copper, iron and calcium.

 How Basil Fights Inflammation

-The eugenol in basil qualifies basil as an anti-inflammatory food that can provide you not only with health benefits by lowering uric acid in your body but also to treat symptoms of a gout attack and rheumatoid arthritis.
-If you suffer from gout and are diabetic it also helps lower your blood sugar level.
+The eugenol in basil qualifies basil as an anti-inflammatory food that can provide you not only with health benefits by controlling uric acid in your body but also it may help treat symptoms of a gout attack and rheumatoid arthritis.
+If you suffer from gout and are diabetic it also may help lower your blood sugar level.
 In addition, basil contains large quantities of E-Beta-CaryoPhyllene (BCP) which may be useful in treating gout and arthritis.
 It is effective in blocking the signals that lead to inflammation associated with gout and arthritis.

 Finally, I also like to create a basil vinaigrette mixed with olive oil, garlic, vinegar and some sea salt, then add it on top of my grilled meats, fish and salads.
-You can also make a tea by boiling basil leaves in 1-2 cups of water.
+You can also make a tea by boiling basil leaves in 1-2 cups of water that you can easily find on Amazon.
 Cool the mixture and filter out the leaves then you can drink this tea for decreasing the symptoms of gout.